 Habitat

-Nigersaurus-habitatNigersaurus preferred to live in areas having water lakes or streams nearby; the area is also called the riparian zone.
+Nigersaurus-habitatNigersaurus preferred to live in areas having water Lakes or streams nearby; the area is also called the riparian zone.
 Due to plentiful water, a riparian zone has a lot of low-lying vegetation.
-Riparian zones provided Nigersaurus with many types of vegetation.
-Moreover, they shared their habitats with other dinosaurian herbivores, such as Apatosaurus.
+Riparian zones provide Nigersaurus with many types of vegetation.
+They thrived on the part of the Earth that we now call as Sahara Desert.
+However, During the Cretaceous period, the Sahara Desert was very green and hospitable.
+It was abundant in rivers, lakes, low-lying vegetation, and a variety of plants.

 Behavior and Lifestyle